-The Technology Transfer Program serves as the focal point for technology transfer activities at Department of Homeland Security.
-Currently, the Department operates from one centralized Office of Research and Technology Applications (ORTA) to manage technology transfer at each of its laboratories and throughout the Department.
+The Technology Transfer Program serves as the focal point for technology transfer activities at DHS.
+Currently, the department operates from one centralized office—the Office of Research and Technology Applications—to manage technology transfer at each of its laboratories and throughout DHS.

 To accomplish its mission, the Technology Transfer Program Office:

-- Assists laboratories in conducting R&D for technology that can be transferred in support of the Department's mission
+- Assists laboratories in conducting research and development (R&D) for technology that can be transferred in support of the department's mission

 - Establishes partnerships to transfer cutting-edge technology to the nation’s marketplace